 Button size should always be a minimum of 42 pixels by 42 pixels

 Ever tried to click a button that was crowded by other buttons and elements, and you end up clicking the wrong one?
 Studies say 42 by 42 pixels is the optimal button size for users.

 Also, don’t crowd your buttons with other noise.
 And use color and design elements in combination to indicate when a user is interacting with an element, such as when hovering over the button or focusing on it.
 It’s important to make sure that the user knows what sort of interaction they’re having with an element.

 Here’s a great example from Deque’s blog:

-In general, Hannah suggests avoiding a noisy web design.
+In general, Hannah, a developer on our team, suggests avoiding a noisy web design.
 "Something that's helpful to think about when designing is just making sure you're not crowding things, and you're thinking about how the user is going to interact with the elements," she said.

 Don’t just rely on color to convey information

 Similar to what I just said about interactive buttons above, a lot of websites today will use color only to show when a user is interacting with an element, but this isn’t enough to help all users.
 For example, there may be users who are color blind, and a color-only interactive element doesn’t tell them anything.

 This should be a general principle whenever there is a design element involved.

 Use the right contrast levels